 1.13 Other Financial Information

 In addition to financial information to be provided to Covered California under other provisions of this Agreement or pursuant to applicable laws, rules and regulations, at the request of Covered California, Contractor shall provide Covered California with financial information that is (i) provided by Contractor to State and Federal Regulators or other regulatory bodies, or (ii) reasonable and customary information prepared by Contractor, including supporting information relating to Contractor’s QHP Enrollees.
-Possible requests may include (but not be limited to) annual audited financial statements and annual profit and loss statements.
+Possible requests may include annual audited financial statements and annual profit and loss statements.

 1.14 Other Laws